Auxiliary-Bath Numerical Renormalization Group Method and Successive Collective Screening in Multi-Impurity Kondo Systems

-Among all methods developed for solving the impurity models \cite{Wilson1975, Bulla2008,Caffarel1994, Kajueterthesis1996,Hirsch1986,Gull2011}, Wilson's numerical renormalization group (NRG) \cite{Wilson1975,Bulla2008} has been successfully applied to the single impurity Kondo problem and can in principle yield highly accurate results over wide energy and temperature ranges for very general impurity interactions, where quantum Monte Carlo methods often suffer from severe sign problem.
-However, its application to multi-impurity models has been severely limited by its own methodology, which requires to first map the electron baths to independent conduction (Wilson) chains coupled to the impurities \cite{Ferrero2007, Zitko2007, Zitko2008, Mitchell2011, Sela2011, Bork2011, Mitchell2012,Mitchell2013, Eickhoff2020}.
-This prerequisite is generally not possible except for very rare cases \cite{Jones1987, Jones1988, Zhu2011, Mitchell2015,Paul1996, Paulthesis2000,Ingersent2005}, because the impurities often couple to the shared electron baths in different momentum-dependent form that cannot be easily disentangled.
-Therefore, many works assume models with independent baths and artificial exchange interactions between impurities, based on which various ground state phase diagrams have been predicted \cite{Ferrero2007,Zitko2007, Zitko2008, Mitchell2011, Sela2011,Bork2011,Mitchell2012, Mitchell2013,Eickhoff2020,Konig2021}, but real systems often have shared baths that not only cause the Kondo screening but also mediate the RKKY interaction.
-This hinders wider applications of NRG.
+Among all methods developed for solving the impurity models \cite{Wilson1975, Bulla2008,Caffarel1994, Kajueterthesis1996,Hirsch1986,Gull2011}, Wilson's numerical renormalization group (NRG) \cite{Wilson1975,Bulla2008} has been successfully applied to the single-impurity Kondo problem and can in principle yield highly accurate results over wide energy and temperature ranges for very general impurity interactions.
+However, its application to multi-impurity models has been severely limited by its own methodology, which requires to first map the electron baths to conduction (Wilson) chains coupled to the impurities \cite{Ferrero2007, Zitko2007, Zitko2008, Mitchell2011, Sela2011, Bork2011, Mitchell2012,Mitchell2013, Eickhoff2020,Wojcik2020PRB}.
+This prerequisite is generally not possible except for very rare cases \cite{Jones1987, Jones1988, Zhu2011, Mitchell2015,Paul1996, Paulthesis2000,Ingersent2005}, because the impurities often couple to the shared baths in different momentum-dependent form that cannot be easily disentangled.
+Therefore, many works assume independent baths with artificial exchange interactions between impurities, based on which various phase diagrams have been predicted \cite{Ferrero2007,Zitko2007, Zitko2008, Mitchell2011, Sela2011,Bork2011,Mitchell2012, Mitchell2013,Eickhoff2020,Wojcik2020PRB,Konig2021}, but real systems often have shared baths that not only cause the Kondo screening but also mediate the RKKY interaction.
+This hinders broader applications of the NRG.